aharonium/opensiddur.org/posts/HTML/miscellanea/halakhah/its-all-greek-to-me-praying-in-languages-other-than-hebrew-halakhic-discourse-with-translations-by-rav-ethan-tucker.html.md

 <body>
 Title: It’s All Greek To Me–Praying in Languages Other than Hebrew (sourcesheet) by R’ Ethan Tucker<br />
 Primary contributor: ethan.tucker<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=2892">http://opensiddur.org/?p=2892</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=2892">http://opensiddur.org/?p=2892</a>
 <p />
 <hr />